 The following is an outline of the teams, programs and initiatives that fall within the Primary Health portfolio.
 Please visit the links to learn more:

-Bilingual Services – Bilingual Services provides invaluable support to French-speaking families visiting the Health Centre, facilitates interpretation services for families who speak languages other than French and English and coordinates the translation of patient materials to a variety of languages.
+Bilingual Services – Bilingual Services provides invaluable support to French-speaking families visiting the Health Centre, and coordinates the translation of patient materials to a variety of languages.

 Community Health Teams – The Community Health Team (CHT) is a community health model that focuses on the promotion of health and wellness.
 CHTs are led by Primary Health Care at Capital Health, in partnership with IWK Primary Health.
 In particular, Primary Health at the IWK is leading initiatives related to parenting (Incredible Years™ program) and youth engagement, two areas of need that were identified during community consultations.